shakacode/react-webpack-rails-tutorial/README.md

 ## Rails Integration
 **We're now using Webpack for all Sass and JavaScript assets so we can do CSS Modules within Rails!**

-+ **Production Deployment**: We previously had create a file `lib/tasks/assets.rake` to modify the Rails precompile task to deploy assets for production.
++ **Production Deployment**: We previously had created a file `lib/tasks/assets.rake` to modify the Rails precompile task to deploy assets for production.
 However, we add this automatically in newer versions of React on Rails.
 If you need to customize this file, see [lib/tasks/assets.rake from React on Rails](https://github.com/shakacode/react_on_rails/blob/master/lib/tasks/assets.rake) as an example as well as the doc file: [heroku-deployment.md](https://github.com/shakacode/react_on_rails/blob/master/docs/additional-reading/heroku-deployment.md).
    + Configure Buildpacks
       ```
       heroku buildpacks:set heroku/ruby --app your-app